-If you have thought my office chair is too big for me, then buying a new office chair to suit your needs is the clear winner – you can get a modern ergonomic chair that is the best on the market, and fits you perfectly, but that comes at a cost.
+If you’ve ever thought ‘my office chair is too big for me’ – then buying a new office chair to suit your needs is the clear winner – you can get a modern ergonomic chair that is the best on the market, and fits you perfectly, but that comes at a cost.

-There are cheap and quick options to apply a quick fix that may just work for you.
-We hope the options we’ve highlighted above (Seat Boosters & Desk Risers) offer a solution that performs, and doesn’t cost too much.
+There are cheap and quick options where you can apply a quick fix that may just work for you.
+The options we’ve highlighted above (Seat Boosters & Desk Risers) offer a solution that performs, and doesn’t cost the earth.